SamJ26/csharp-and-dotnet-lectures/lecture_05/lecture.md

 ## Abstractions

-TODO

-ILogger<TCategoryName>
-    A generic interface for logging where the category name is derived from the specified TCategoryName type name.
+- `ILogger<TCategoryName>`
-    Generally used to enable activation of a named ILogger from dependency injection The category string is arbitrary, but the convention is to use the class name (identifikuje odkial prichadzaju logy) ILoggerFactory
+    - Used to enable activation of a named `ILogger` from dependency injection
+    - `TCategoryName`:
+        - The type whose name is used for the logger category name
+        - **The convention is to use the class name** where the logger is used
+        - Used to identify the place from which logs are comming
+- `ILoggerFactory`
-    Represents a type used to configure the logging system and create instances of ILogger from the registered ILoggerProviders
+    - Represents a type used to configure and create instances of `ILogger`
+    - Knows about all registered logging providers

 ---